Jorch72/PyLegendaryRollerwImg/README.md

 Ordered chooses combinations that are feasible and allow the player the possibility of winning based on attributes required etc.

+As of July 3rd, 2017 there is a DB connection to track the number of times Heroes and Villains as reported by the community.
+After each game players can select either "Hero Win" or "Villain Win" and it will record the data and display it in a pie chart on the homepage.

 Community discussion is happening on BoardGameGeek and Reddit